-Roof Inspections of a property have always been a topic of concern for Home Inspectors and for their clients.
-Indeed it is known that a large amount of complaints about Home Inspections come from the inspection of a roof.
+Roof Inspections of a property has always been a topic of concern for Home Inspectors and for their clients.
+Indeed it is known that a large number of complaints about Home Inspections come from the inspection of a roof.

 Viewing from the ground

 Many Home Inspectors choose to view the roof from the ground, using Binoculars or Cameras with Telescopic lenses.
 This is all well and good, but restrictions such as chimneys and other roof penetration may obscure the view from the ground.
 In addition, many close built properties do not offer the angle to see onto a roof from within the property and thus make it impossible to view the roof at all from the ground.